- 12/05/2016 The workshop was a success with over 200 people attending, slides have started to be uploaded for each talk.

 - 08/15/2016 Last few days to submit your works!
 We will have a high profile set of speakers and 5 companies attending the workshop!

 - 07/09/2016 Three companies will be part of the workshop!
 More updates will follow soon!

 - 07/08/2016 A special issue of Journal of Field Robotics has been organized!
 All the workshop contributors are invited to submit their works!

 - 05/15/2016 The website is available

 The workshop will feature peer-reviewed paper presentations and live demos.

 Autonomous micro helicopters are starting to play a major role in tasks like search and rescue, environment monitoring, security surveillance, transportation and inspection.
 However, for such operations, two main challenges arise.
 The use GPS based navigation is not sufficient.
-Fully autonomous operation in cities or other dense indoor and outdoor environments requires micro helicopters to fly at low altitudes, where GPS signals are often shadowed or absent.
-In addition, during the previous mentioned tasks, agile motions are still not possible, compromising the execution of critical missions.
-These should be typically accomplished in a fast and agile manner and within a limited amount of time.
-Thus, several perception and control challenges have still to be addressed and solved.
-Unmanned Aerial Vehicles (UAVs) should be able to fly autonomously with agility in extreme navigation conditions guaranteeing robust high rate state estimation for closed loop control.
-On the other hand, multiple MAVs have been endowed with manipulation and transportation capabilities.
-Although the complexity of such systems increases with the number of agents, MAVs can perform tasks in a collaborative manner and exchange information between each other to make better decisions and optimize tasks.
+Fully autonomous operation in cities or other dense environments requires micro helicopters to fly at low altitudes, where GPS signals are often shadowed or indoors and generally.
+In addition, the previous listed tasks are executed at low speed, compromising the execution of critical missions, which have to be typically accomplished in a limited amount of time.
+Thus, a number of perception and control challenges have still to be solved.

 Topics of InterestTopics of interest to this workshop include, but are not necessarily limited to: